|Motor management system:||Bosch CP3|

 Missing crank shaft sensor input?

-Using the four channels of the Automotive scope ATS5004D, it is possible to see more at the same time.
+Using the four channels of the Automotive Test Scope ATS5004D, it is possible to see more at the same time.
 The measurement in figure 2 shows injection with rail pressure and crankshaft sensor output measured at the ECU.

 We can see from the crankshaft sensor output voltage height that it easily exceeds the ARM and FIRE points inside the ECU.
 So our issue isn't with the crankshaft sensor.